Car 67: Background and release

 Paul Phillips and his brother-in-law Pete Zorn formed the group Tax Loss in 1976.
 The band signed with Logo Records in 1978 and whilst negotiating a deal for an album, Phillips wrote "Car 67".
-At the time, Phillips was a taxi driver, which he has described himself as being "so bad as a cabbie, I never earned enough to pay the rent on the radio".
+At the time, Phillips was a taxi driver, and has described himself as being "so bad as a cabbie, I never earned enough to pay the rent on the radio".
 He wrote the song within minutes and recorded a demo of it.
 He showed the demo to Zorn who said that it was missing a middle eight, and then helped come up with it.
 Phillips then showed the song to Logo with the idea of releasing it as a side project.
 The record company were very eager to have the song, so in September, Phillips negotiated a three-month deal for the one single, "Car 67", meaning that Logo could have the option to tie down the band for an album, so long as they did so within the three months.

 The song was recorded for £800 and released in November 1978.
 In order to promote the single, Phillips offered a song plugger the publishing on the B-side "Communications Breakdown" (which eventually turned out as £10,000).
 The plugger was "slow off the mark" and there was nothing for the first few weeks, so Phillips tracked him down and within two weeks, the song was Song of the Week on BBC Radio 1's Kid Jensen Show.
 In February 1979, Driver 67 performed on Top of the Pops, with Phillips playing both the taxi driver, via video clips, and the switchboard operator, in the studio.
 This led orders to increase from 5,000 per day to 20,000 per day, which would have made it at least into the top 3 of the singles chart.
 However, the record company failed to press enough copies and only managed to get a fraction of the 120,000 orders into the shops, meaning that the single actually dropped in position on the chart.